 Actor Shipping: Quentin×Mélanie, popular even before the actors were known.
 A bit different from other examples in that they are actually currently dating (and caused quite an uproar when they revealed it!).

 The 2D being replaced by live-action, of course.
 Half of the fanbase is excited while the others are crying the death of the series.
-Whether the series should have even had a new season is a Base Breaker.

 The fact two of the Lyoko sectors, Ice and Forest, were suddenly erased for no reason wasn't well-received by some fans.
 Others seem to be ok with it, thinking it will be properly explained later on.
 As of the end of the season, it's not explained properly in the show, but interviews with the developers brought to light that they decided to leave out the Ice and Forest sectors so that they can increase the quality of the other projects they adapted for Evolution.
 In other words, making two really nice sectors instead of four mediocre ones.

-Fans are divided about weither Laura being excluded from the group and getting her memory erased at the end of "Mutiny" was a well-deserved punishment or a Hypocrite move from Jeremy, considering how many times he himself ended up putting the Lyoko-Warriors in trouble with his own mistakes.
+Fans are divided about whether Laura being excluded from the group and getting her memory erased at the end of "Mutiny" was a well-deserved punishment or a Hypocrite move from Jeremy, considering how many times he himself ended up putting the Lyoko-Warriors in trouble with his own mistakes.

 Informed Wrongness: In "Vendredi 13", William and Ulrich get called out by Yumi and Aelita for acting "dangerous, idiotic and unwise," simply because they decided to pick a fight with a couple of Mantas while the girls deactivated the tower.
 Aside from the fact that this is a perfectly sound strategy to handle the situation, they weren't even outnumbered and were working well together.
 The only thing that could be said against them is that they perhaps weren't taking the situation as seriously as they should have been, letting the Mantas strafe them a couple times while doing a Nonchalant Dodge.
 Yumi and Aelita come off as being overbearing rather than reasonable as a result.